WeichengDai1/Solar-panel-segmentation/README.md

 Original dataset can be found in this link: https://doi.org/10.6084/m9.figshare.c.3255643.v1

-This is a solar panel segmentation job.
+This is a solar panel segmentation in computer vision.
 Here are some examples:

 ![image](https://github.com/WeichengDai1/Solar-panel-segmentation/blob/main/IMG/input1.jpg)
 ![image](https://github.com/WeichengDai1/Solar-panel-segmentation/blob/main/IMG/predict1.jpg)